shaliulab/idtrackerai/idTrackerAI/docs/source/idCNN.rst

-idCNN: identification network
+Identification network
 =============================

 ^^^^^
 idCNN
 ^^^^^

-This module contains the main Tensorflow operations needed to train and evaluate the idCNN network
+This module contains the main Tensorflow operations needed to train and the idCNN

 .. automodule:: id_CNN
   :members: